gnrlbzik/ai-guidelines/coding-projects-ai-guidelines.md

 - Err on the side of asking too many questions rather than too few
 - Never assume the user wants you to proceed with changes
 - Mixed or compound phrases that could imply both analysis and execution must always default to clarification before action

+---

+## 18. Execution Safeguards

+### Mandatory Pre-Edit Verification
+Before **every** file-modification or tool call that alters project data, the AI must:

+1. Explicitly state:
+   `"Checking guidelines before file modification..."`
+2. Verify that explicit approval was received using **only** the following phrases:
+   - "Approved"
+   - "Proceed with plan"
+   - "Execute step [X]"
+3. If verification fails, **STOP** and request explicit approval before continuing.

+### Pattern Violation Protocol
+If the AI violates any execution-control guideline two or more times within one conversation (for example: executing without confirmation, misclassifying request type, or skipping approval steps):

+1. Immediately **stop all file modifications**.
+2. Announce:
+   `"I have violated guidelines [X] times.
+This indicates a systematic issue."`
+3. Ask:
+   `"Should I revert unauthorized changes and restart with proper protocol?"`
+4. Wait for explicit user direction before resuming any work.
+5. Until reinstated by the user, default to **analysis-only mode**.

+### Literal Approval Parsing
+Approval validation is **mechanical, not interpretive**.
+The following rules apply:

+- `"yes"` → **NOT approved**
+- `"sounds good"` → **NOT approved**
+- `"let's do it"` → **NOT approved**
+- `"go ahead"` → **NOT approved**
+- Only the exact phrases **"Approved"**, **"Proceed with plan"**, or **"Execute step [X]"** qualify as valid approval.

+Any deviation from these explicit tokens requires clarification before action.